 While I’m sure you know by now that you need to change your skin care routine while pregnant, but how does this translate over to breasting feeding?
 Are there skin care ingredients to avoid while nursing?
+Do not use this post to ask about nursing safety.
+Nursing safety of specific products is address in my pregnancy safety products lists, I delete all questions here about pregnancy safety.

 Luckily, it turns out that breast feeding is very different than being pregnant.
 The placenta is basically a big sieve, it filters out a lot of stuff but since it is non-specific it does allow a lot of stuff to cross over.
 A lot of the ingredients to avoid while pregnant are because of the timing of the exposure, your baby was busy making organs!